 Dr. Lisa Power teaches marketing in the School of Business at Saint Martin’s University in Lacey, Washington.
 She has taught business, leadership, and communications for more than 15 years.
 Lisa earned a PhD in Leadership Studies from Gonzaga University; she also has an MS in advertising and an MBA.
 Prior to her teaching career, Dr. Power worked as a marketer for technology startups and media companies.
 She offers her experience in marketing and communication to the Lacey MakerSpace, as well as a passion for helping people within her community enrich their lives through education, creativity, and technology.
 Along with her family of inveterate tinkerers, Dr. Power enjoys using technology and design to solve everyday problems.

 Joseph Anderson is the Director of the Lacey Makerspace.
 A life-long maker with a passion for functional design, Joseph is thrilled to be a part of a non-profit makerspace investing in our community.
 He’s a recent transplant to the area and an avid outdoorsman.
 Joseph has spent his management career in young, rapidly growing companies, first in medical supplies and most recently in the solar industry.
-Now, working with the City of Lacey, St. Martin’s University, and the Thurston Economic Development Council, Joseph is elated to launch a makerspace that will have a positive economic and social impact.
+Now, Joseph loves teaching hands-on skills and helping makers create new products.